 In many SPDM requests and response, an opaque data field exists to accommodate transport, standard organizations, or vendor specific use cases.
-The Secured Message general opaque data table defines the general format for all opaque data fields in SPDM.
-All opaque data fields in SPDM messages shall utilize the format defined by Secured Message general opaque data.
+The Secured Message general opaque data table defines the general format for all opaque data fields.
+If the selected SPDM protocol version is 1.1, then all opaque data fields in SPDM messages shall utilize the format defined by Secured Message general opaque data.
 This format allows an SPDM message to contain multiple vendor or standard bodies' opaque data without collision.